Roger Thompson, MD

 Jennifer Caudle, DO

 The path that led Jennifer Caudle, DO, a board-certified family physician, to family medicine was not a straight one, nor was it a conventional one.
 However, despite the twists and turns, Dr. Caudle’s experiences have led to a passion for medicine and health education.
+Dr. Caudle, in search of scholarships, not only participated in a pageant, she went on to win the title of Miss Iowa 1999 and competed for the title of Miss America.
 Learn more about Dr. Caudle.

 Lauren V. Carruth, MD